TomBugnon/deNEST/README.md

 #### Network

-- We call **network** a full network in NEST, consisting of layers of units with specific models, connections of specific types with specific synapse models amongst these layers, population recorders (multimeters, spike detectors) and connection recorders (weight recorder).
+- We call **network** a full network in NEST, consisting of layers of units with specific models, projections of specific types with specific synapse models amongst these layers, population recorders (multimeters, spike detectors) and projection recorders (weight recorder).
   - The full network is represented in deNEST by the `Network()` class

 - New NEST **models** (**neuron and generator model**, **synapse model** or